Brendan-A-Wilson/Portfolio/README.md

 # Portfolio.github.io

 ## Description
-This showcases all the projects that I have put together on this portfolio.
+This is my portfolio that showcases all the projects that I have developed so far.

 ## Getting Started